dd9jn/rfc4880bis/rfc4880bis.md

 * A one-octet number describing the public-key algorithm used.

-* Only for V6 signatures, a variable-length field containing:

-    - A one-octet salt size.
-If salted signatures are used the value SHOULD match the digest length of the hash algorithm.
-The common use case is not to use salted signatures.

-    - The salt; a random value of the specified size.
-The value MUST match the salt field of the corresponding Signature packet.

-* Only for V3 signatures: an eight-octet number holding the Key ID of the signing key.
+* An eight-octet number holding the Key ID of the signing key.

-* Only for V6 signatures: a one octet key version number and N octets of the fingerprint of the signing key.
-Note that the length N of the fingerprint for a version 6 key is 32.

 * A one-octet number holding a flag showing whether the signature is nested.
 A zero value indicates that the next packet is